Live at Luther College

-Live at Luther College is a live album by Dave Matthews and Tim Reynolds recorded at Luther College in Decorah, Iowa.
+Live at Luther College is a live album by Dave Matthews and Tim Reynolds recorded at the Center for Faith and Life at Luther College in Decorah, Iowa.
 Recorded on February 6, 1996, and released nearly three years later, it was the first concert recording by the pair to be made available commercially.
 The album features several previously unreleased or rare tracks, including "What Will Become of Me?", which would later be used as the basis for the song "Pantala Naga Pampa" on the 1998 studio album Before These Crowded Streets.
 Six songs would appear on the studio album Crash, released later in 1996.

 Live at Luther College was followed eight years later by the duo's Live at Radio City.

 Track listing

 All songs by David J. Matthews unless noted.